Salvia miltiorrhiza, red sage, Chinese sage, Redroot sage, red sage, Dan shen, Danshen

 15. Relieves Menstrual Cramps

 Red sage root has been used to treat menstrual cramps for millennia in China; the treatment may soon be available in the United States as well.
-Red sage root promotes a healthy menstrual cycle when sharp fixed pain and clotting of the blood occur, another form of ‘blood stagnation.’”
+Red sage root promotes a healthy menstrual cycle when sharp fixed and clotting of the blood occur, another form of ‘blood stagnation.’”
 Research is presently underway examining the efficacy of treatments from two different areas in China.
 If approved, a Red sage based menstrual drug would be a more natural alternative to Midol.(17)

 Traditional uses and benefits of Red sage